 Like Donald Duck, this park is #1 for toddlers!
 The attractions and characters available for the little ones far outweigh the others.
 In fact, I often recommend visiting this park at least twice during your vacation.

 Anything without a height requirement is fantastic for toddlers in Disney’s Magic Kingdom park.
 Fantasyland was designed for the littles, and there’s so much for them to experience.
 From character meet and greets everywhere, rides galore, an air-conditioned play area inside the waiting area for Dumbo the Flying Elephant, to a water play area in Storybook Circus, and the most amazing snacks, Magic Kingdom is a toddler’s dream land.
+Okay, it’s my dream land, too.

 If you’re unsure what your toddler will like, start off with something tame, like “it’s a small world” or Dumbo the Flying Elephant.
 Once your child feels the excitement, then work them up to The Barnstormer.
 If they want something even more exciting, try Seven Dwarfs Mine Train.
 Then you can try all the Mountains (Splash Mountain, Space Mountain, and Big Thunder Mountain Railroad) if they really love thrill rides and meet the height requirement!

-As far as scary rides go, I would watch out for Pirates of the Caribbean (some kids don’t like the loud sounds like cannons shooting or darkness), and Haunted Mansion (my kids are mixed, some love it, some don’t).
+As far as scary rides go, I would watch out for Pirates of the Caribbean (some kids don’t like the loud sounds like cannons shooting or the darkness), and Haunted Mansion (my kids are mixed, some love it, some don’t).
 Astro Orbiter makes me motion sick, but my more adventurous children love it.
 And just stay away from Stitch’s Great Escape.

 Character Meet and Greets

+Some of my girls loved fur characters more than face characters and vice versa.
+I also suggest trying a character breakfast.
+The character interaction is longer, and it’s another way to test the waters.
 Magic Kingdom park really is a 2-day park, and it’s my favorite, but I’m a kid at heart.

 ANIMAL KINGDOM THEME PARK